About us

 Photo policy

-Photos are welcome but if you are taking pictures of other humans, please ask their permission if you intend to post or share them, including on Meetup.
+Photos are welcome but if you're taking pictures of other humans, please ask their permission if you intend to post them anywhere.

 Highlights